Timber harvest operations.

 However, if at that facility the debarking is a part of a manufacturing process (e.g., cutting the logs into lumber), the entire process, including the debarking, is a manufacturing activity.
 In such a case, the measure of tax is the gross proceeds of sale of the products manufactured from the logs less transportation costs incurred by the seller from the facility to the customer.

 (d) Selling.
-The sale of the logs is subject to either the wholesaling or retailing B&O tax, as the case may be, unless exempt by law.
+The income from the sale of the logs is subject to tax under either the wholesaling or retailing B&O tax classification, as the case may be, unless exempt by law.
 The measure of tax is the gross proceeds of sale without any deduction for transportation costs.

-(ii) Retail sales tax must be collected and remitted on all sales to consumers, again unless exempt by law.
-Sellers must obtain resale certificates from their customers to document the wholesale nature of any transaction.
-(Refer to WAC 458-20-102
+(ii) Retail sales tax must be collected and remitted on all sales to consumers, unless exempt by law.
+For wholesale sales, sellers must obtain and retain copies of their customers' reseller permits to document the wholesale nature of the transaction.
+For information on reseller permits see WAC 458-20-102

 (e) Multiple activities tax credit (MATC).

-An extractor and/or manufacturer who sells the product he or she extracts and/or manufactures must report under each of the appropriate "production" (extracting and/or manufacturing) and "selling" (wholesaling or retailing) classifications of the B&O tax.
-RCW 82.04.440
+An extractor or manufacturer who sells the product extracted or manufactured must report under each of the appropriate "production" (extracting or manufacturing) and "selling" (wholesaling or retailing) classifications on the excise tax return.
+The extractor or manufacturer may then claim a multiple activities tax credit (MATC) as described in RCW 82.04.440

 ) or manufacturing tax (RCW 82.04.240

 ), provided the credit does not exceed the wholesaling or retailing tax liability.
-See WAC 458-20-19301
+For a more detailed explanation of the MATC reporting requirements see WAC 458-20-19301

 (3) Extractors for hire.

-Persons performing extracting activities (labor or mechanical services) for timber harvesters are subject to the extracting for hire B&O tax upon the gross income from those services.
+Persons performing extracting activities (labor or mechanical services), such as independent contractors, for timber harvesters are subject to tax under the extracting for hire B&O tax classification measured by the gross income from those services.
 RCW 82.04.280

 Extracting activities commonly performed by extractors for hire include, but are not limited to: